 As you can see, this article, while on the face having only to do with monasticism actually contains a great deal of important insights into the teachings and assumptions of Lutheranism over against personal self-discipline.

-Where and how can I be attentive to personal self-discipline?
+Some questions to ponder: Where and how can I be attentive to personal self-discipline?
 Do I over-indulge in food and drink?
 Do I regularly exercise my body to keep in good shape for service to God?
 When and how do I find myself being lazy, either bodily or spiritually?
 How does bodily discipline and self-control help me give glory to God and serve Him?
 How can I help people understand that self-discipline, prayer and fasting and other means of bodily control do not merit God's grace, but rather provide a structure and order by which I can give Him all thanks and praise?
 What are my various callings in life and how may I serve God in these callings?